-Catering to the public's desire for more ecofriendly meat-production processes, companies have started stamping labels on food that don't always mean what you think they do.
+However, true 100% grass-feed beef isn't always easy to come by.
+Catering to the public's desire for more eco-friendly meat-production processes, companies have started stamping labels on food that don't always mean what you think they do.

-"You've eliminated all the health benefits [of grass-fed beef] in three months when you finish them with grain," says Jo Robinson, founder of the online meat retailer EatWild.com.
+If you simply opt for USDA Organic beef, you should know that—even if the cows are grass-fed most of their life—the animals can be "finished" on organic feed made from grains such as corn and soy to fatten them up so they're ready to slaughter sooner.
+That's a bummer because "you've eliminated all the health benefits [of grass-fed beef] in three months when you finish them with grain," says Jo Robinson, founder of the online meat retailer EatWild.com.
 Feeding grain to cattle, she says, increases the acidity of an animal's stomach, increasing the levels of bacteria, including E. coli, in their guts.
-So it's best to look for "grass-finished" beef, but even that can be tricky, since it's not a common term and most farmers who grass-finish their beef don't usually advertise it, says Hayes.
-The best way to know is to simply ask.
+So it's best to look for grass-fed beef with one of the labels above or—if you're buying from a local farmer—simply ask if their cows were fed grass and only grass for their entire lives.

 Buying grass-fed beef from a farmer who can tell you how he treats his animals and how he finishes his animals is the gold standard.
-Failing that, your best bet is to look for a third-party certification such as the American Grassfed Association (which is considered the best of the available certifications), Certified Humane Raised and Handled, Animal Welfare Approved, or USDA Organic.
+Failing that, your best bet is to look for a third-party certification such as the American Grassfed Association.
+(For more detailed information on these third-party labels, check out this article.)

 "These [certifying agencies] are doing important work, but they're also doing the job of replacing the relationship between consumer and farmer," says Hayes.
 "If you can't know your farmer, you should know the person who knows them.
 There should never be more than two degrees of separation between your grocer and your farmer."